 An in-depth consultation and examination are vital in determining a patient’s current health status and medical history.
 These help ascertain a patient’s level of health and to help develop the appropriate care plan.

 A thermographic scan is performed using a highly sensitive temperature scanning device that can detect irritation to the nervous system.
 The digital infrared scan is obtained by moving a thermographic scanner along both sides of the cervical spinal column.
 This scan will be performed at the beginning of each visit to determine if nerve interference is present.
 This scan of the cervical spinal column will also be used to determine when the problem in the nervous system has been corrected and when the irritation has been decreased.

 If, upon examination, we determine that nerve irritation exists, an accurate view of the cervical spine may be necessary.
 We utilize a high-precision, laser-aligned x-ray system to gather the necessary three- dimensional views.
 These films are only performed when clinically necessary and are more accurate than standard x-ray technology.
 The x-ray films are analyzed by the doctors to determine the misalignment of the upper cervical vertebrae.
 In addition, these films are used to determine if there has been damage to the spine that may affect recovery and healing.

 Based on the information gathered from the x-ray films, examination and thermal scan, a “tailor-made” adjustment is performed.
-Each person is uniquely made and requires a specialized, specific adjustment.
-Due to the unique anatomy of the upper cervical spine, specialized tables are utilized to aid in the relaxation of the spinal column, allowing this precise adjustment to be performed.
+Each person is uniquely made and requires a expert, specific adjustment.
+Due to the unique anatomy of the upper cervical spine, dedicated tables are utilized to aid in the relaxation of the spinal column, allowing this precise adjustment to be performed.